ozgecinko/YoutubeDownloader/README.md

 # Youtube Downloader
-I was trying to improve myself in any software area and I've decided to do an app that I can use it.
+I was trying to improve myself and I've decided to do an app that I can use it daily.
 I've found this idea from [here](https://www.geeksforgeeks.org/project-idea-automatic-youtube-playlist-downloader/) but I used Python.